Goblin Skillet Cookie is a giant, warm chocolate chip cookie filled with Ghoul Mix M&M's. It's fun, yummy, and a

-Goblin Skillet Cookie is a fun recipe that includes Ghoul Mix M&M’s, candy eyeballs, and oats added for good measure.
-It’s a hoot to make because you just throw a bunch of goodies in a cast iron skillet and hope for the best. 🙂 It turns out to be a yummy mess (which bears an uncanny resemblance to my orange bedroom).
-There are even orange M&M’s which drip down the ice cream!
+Goblin Skillet Cookie is a fun recipe that includes Ghoul Mix M&M's (ad), candy eyeballs, and oats added for good measure.
+It's a hoot to make because you just throw a bunch of goodies in a cast iron skillet (ad) and hope for the best.